Azure/connectthedots/readme.md

 This should all be sent as one string message to the Event Hub, for example as the following strings:

-    {"guid":"62X74059-A444-4797-8A7E-526C3EF9D64B","organization":"my org name","displayname":"sensor name","location":"sensor location","measurename":"Temperature","unitofmeasure":"F","value":74}
+    {"guid":"62X74059-A444-4797-8A7E-526C3EF9D64B","organization":"My Org Name","displayname":"Sensor Name","location":"Sensor Location","measurename":"Temperature","unitofmeasure":"F","value":74}

 or

     {"guid":"62X74059-A444-4797-8A7E-526C3EF9D64B","organization":"my org name","displayname":"sensor name","location":"sensor location","measurename":"Temperature","unitofmeasure":"F","value":74.0001}

 Furthermore, the project is built upon the premise that the *sensors* create and format this JSON string.
 For example, if using a sensor attached to an Arduino, the code running on the Arduino would send successive JSON strings, CRLF ended, out the serial port to a gateway such as a Raspberry Pi or Windows Tablet.
 The gateway does nothing other than receive the JSON string, package that into an AMQP message, and send it to Azure.

-Finally, the JSON string needs to be encoded, i.e. the quotation marks need to be escaped as in the following:

-	GUID="62X74059-A444-4797-8A7E-526C3EF9D64B";
-	Org="my org name";
-	Disp="sensor name";
-	Units="F";
-	Measure="Temperature";
-	Locn="sensor location";
-	Reading=74;
-	JSONstr="{\"value\":"+str(Reading)+",\"guid\":\""+GUID+"\",\"organization\":\""+Org+"\",\"displayname\":\""+Disp +"\",\"unitofmeasure\":\""+Units+"\",\"measurename\":\""+Measure+"\",\"location\":\""+Locn+"\"}"
+In the case of a directly connected device, the latest needs to send the JSON package to the event hub whether encapsulating the JSON message in an AMQP message or sending the JSON message in a REST packet.

 All the device code included in this project, or submitted for inclusion, must conform to the JSON format requirement above.

 ## Software prerequisites ##
 In order to reproduce one of the ConnectTheDots.io scenarios, you will need the following: